-The U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration provides a resource to locate the drug and alcohol abuse treatment programs nearest you; find your State on the map and click on it at https://findtreatment.samhsa.gov/locator/home or call 1-800-662-HELP.
+The U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration provides a resource to locate the drug and alcohol abuse treatment programs nearest you; find treatment facilities confidentially and anonymously through their online search tool: https://findtreatment.samhsa.gov/ or call 1-800-662-HELP (4357).